yididiabera/simple-task-manger/README.md

 Expected Response: 204 No Content (Task deleted)

 📜 License
-This project is MIT licensed—modify, extend, and use freely! 🚀📜 License This project is MIT licensed.
-Feel free to modify and use it! 🚀
+This project is MIT licensed—modify, extend, and use freely! 🚀